leanprover/logic_and_proof_lean3/axiomatic_foundations.rst

 Like the axiom of separation, this axiom is really a schema, which is to say, a separate axiom for each formula :math:`A`.
 Here, too, the variables :math:`y_1, y_2, \ldots, y_n` are free variables that can occur in :math:`A`.
 To understand the axiom, it is easiest to think of them as parameters that are fixed in the background, and then ignore them.
 The axioms says that if, for every :math:`z` in :math:`x` there is a unique :math:`w` satisfying :math:`A(z,w)`, then there is a single set, :math:`u`, that consists of the :math:`w` values corresponding to every such :math:`z`.
 In other words, if you think of :math:`A` as a function whose domain is :math:`x`, the axiom asserts that the range of that function exists.
 In the example above, :math:`x` is the natural numbers, and :math:`A(z, w)` says that :math:`w` is the :math:`z`-fold iterate of the power set of the natural numbers.

 The nine axioms we have listed so far comprise what is known as *Zermelo-Fraenkel Set Theory*.
 There is on additional axiom, the axiom of choice, which is usually listed separately for historical reasons: it was once considered controversial, and in the early days, mathematicians considered it important to keep track of whether the axiom was actually used in a proof.
-There are many equivalent formulations, but this one is one of the most straightforward:
+There are many equivalent formulations, but this one is one of the most straightforward.

 .. math::